-The fraudulent use of the disputed domain name (aimed at misleading clients of the Complainant), including a login page copying the Complainant's official customer access, using the Complainant's trademark BOURSORAMA to mislead consumers into believing that Respondent was sponsored by or connected with Complainant, is prima facie evidence of bad faith use and registration.
+The fraudulent use of the disputed domain names (aimed at misleading clients of the Complainant), including a login page copying the Complainant's official customer access, using the Complainant's trademark BOURSORAMA to mislead clients into believing that Respondent was sponsored by or connected with Complainant, and thereby diverting web traffic, is evidence of bad faith use and registration.
 See, e.g., Ropes & Gray LLP v.
-Onso Onso, WIPO Case No. D2019-0822.
+Onso Onso, WIPO Case No. D2019-0823.
 As the panel stated: "Moreover, the use of the domain name to illegally spoof and phish existing clients of the Complainant into believing that they are authorized to receive funds on behalf of client is a violation of Policy, paragraph 4(b)(iv).
 Caffitaly System S.p.A. v.
-WhoisGuard Protected, WhoisGuard, Inc. / Organization: Winsomgroup, Robert Hills, WIPO Case No. D2018-2804, and WIPO Overview 3.0, section 3.1.4.
+WhoisGuard Protected, WhoisGuard, Inc. / Organization: Winsomgroup, Robert Hills, WIPO Case No. D2018-2804, and WIPO Overview 3.0, section 3.1.4."
 In accordance with section 3.1.4 of WIPO Overview 3.0, the use of a domain name for fraudulent activities is considered evidence of bad faith.
-This situation in this case is made worse by Respondent using the Arrow Logo of Complainant in addition to the trademark BOURSORAMA to increase confusion.
-The addition of the descriptive term "client" does not lessen confusion, but rather increases it.
+The addition of the terms "client" and "logins" does not lessen confusion, but rather increases it, since it gives potential "clients" the mistaken belief that they can "login" to the legitimate website by means of the disputed domain names.

-Other WIPO UDRP panels have encountered similar fact patterns concerning the BOURSORAMA trademark.
+Prior WIPO UDRP panels have encountered similar fact patterns concerning the BOURSORAMA trademark.
 See Boursorama S.A. v.
 Ivan Popov, WIPO Case No. D2022-1143. ("The Panel finds that the Complainant's BOURSORAMA trademark is inherently distinctive that it is most unlikely the Respondent might have registered the Disputed Domain Names without full knowledge of it.
 (See Boursorama S.A. v.
-Whois Guard, Inc. / Margaret Robinson, WIPO Case No. D2020-0083; Boursorama S.A. v.
+WhoisGuard, Inc. / Margaret Robinson, WIPO Case No. D2020-0083; Boursorama S.A. v.
 Rachid Gormoz, WIPO Case No. D2020-2299; Boursorama S.A. v.
 David Lopez, WIPO Case No. D2020-2546; Boursorama S.A. v.
 Estrade Nicolas, WIPO Case No. D2017-1463)").
-Besides, the disputed domain name used to resolve to a login page mimicking the Complainant's official customer access.
+Besides, the disputed domain names used to resolve to a login page mimicking the Complainant's official customer access.
 See Boursorama S.A. v.
+Ivan Popov,

-Ivan Popov, WIPO Case No. D2022-1143. ("The use of the said Disputed Domain Name is calculated to attract Internet users to the site in the mistaken belief that they are visiting a site of or associated with the Complainant.)
+WIPO Case No. D2022-1143. ("The use of the said Disputed Domain Name is calculated to attract Internet users to the site in the mistaken belief that they are visiting a site of or associated with the Complainant.)
 All of these panels found for the Complainant herein.

 Moreover, the registration of a domain name that incorporates a widely known mark by an unaffiliated entity can by itself create a presumption of bad faith.
-See, e.g., The Dow Chemical Company v. dowchemical eva\hwang@21cn.com +86.7508126859, WIPO Case No. D2008-1078 (finding <dowaychemical.com> registered in bad faith in view of the "widely known trademarks" of the complainant); see also IDR Solutions Ltd. v.
+See, e.g., The Dow Chemical Company v. dowchemical eva_hwang@21cn.com +86.7508126859, WIPO Case No. D2008-1078 (finding <dowaychemical.com> registered in bad faith in view of the "widely known trademarks" of the complainant); see also IDR Solutions Ltd. v.
 Whois Privacy Corp., WIPO Case No. D2016-2156 (evidence of third party recognition of complainant's JPEDAL mark supported conclusion that <jpedal.org> was registered in bad faith).
 As WIPO Overview 3.0, section 3.1.4 states: "Panels have consistently found that the mere registration of a domain name that is identical or confusingly similar (particularly domain names comprising typos or incorporating the mark plus a descriptive term) to a famous or widely-known trademark by an unaffiliated entity can by itself create a presumption of bad faith."